MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-app-policies-get-started.md

 - **Predefined policies**

     App governance is equipped with a set of predefined policies tailored to your environment.
-They allow you to start monitoring your apps even before you set up any policies.
-This ensures you're notified of any app anomalies early on.
+They allow you to start monitoring your apps even before you set up any policies, ensuring that you're notified of any app anomalies early on.
 The app governance threat detection team regularly modifies the underlying conditions and adds new predefined policies regularly.
 For more information, see [Predefined app policies](app-governance-predefined-policies.md).

 - **User defined policies**

     In addition to predefined policies, admins can also use the available conditions to create their custom policies or pick from the available recommended policies.

 To see your list of current app policies, go to the **Microsoft 365 Defender > App governance** page and select **Policies**.
-This will show you a list of all your policies in app governance.
+This shows you a list of all your policies in app governance.

 For example: